For-ACGN/MS17-010/README.md

 # MS17-010
-an EternalBlue exploit implementation in pure go
+An EternalBlue exploit implementation in pure go

+test passed in Windows Server 2008 R2 x64